Magnolia rostrata

-Magnolia rostrata, the beaked magnolia, is a species of plant in the family Magnoliaceae.
-It is found in the Himalayas (Tibet, Yunnan, Myanmar).
+Magnolia rostrata, the beaked magnolia, is a species of flowering plant in the family Magnoliaceae.
+It is a tree native to the Himalayas of southeastern Tibet, western Yunnan, and northeastern Myanmar.
 It is an IUCN Red List endangered species, threatened by habitat loss.

 Description

 The tree's leaves are to 50 cm long by 20–30 cm wide.
 It has melon scented flowers in summer, white with some pink.
-According to Backyard Gardener, it can reach in height up too 50-100 feet.
+According to Backyard Gardener, it can reach in height up too 50–100 feet.

 Cultivation

 Magnolia rostrata is grown as an ornamental tree in gardens.